tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

- - generation (at the eNB) and interpretation (at the UE) of System Information (in particular the Master Information Block and, at the time of this writing, only System Information Block Type 2)
+ - generation (at the eNB) and interpretation (at the UE) of System Information (in particular the Master Information Block and, at the time of this writing, only System Information Block Type 1 and 2)
+ - initial cell selection
  - RRC connection establishment procedure
  - RRC reconfiguration procedure, supporting the following use cases:
    + reconfiguration of the SRS configuration index
    + reconfiguration of the PHY TX mode (MIMO)
+   + reconfiguration of UE measurements
    + data radio bearer setup
    + handover
  - RRC connection re-establishment, supporting the following use